If you weren’t privy to the fact that Tudor is a sister brand to Rolex, would you think the same of the brand’s luxury timepieces?

 Accordingly, Rolex forged ahead.
 With the 126603, the extreme diving functionality of the watch is retained and further upgraded with yellow gold elements in its bezel, bracelet, and dial.

-The Black Bay S&G, the two-tone variety of the brand’s top-selling Black Bay diver, was released in 2017.
-It also proved successful, and leaves us wondering if Rolex may have taken notice and consequently devised their future release, the two-tone Sea-Dweller.
+The Tudor Black Bay S&G, the two-tone variety of the top-selling Tudor Black Bay diver, was released in 2017.
+It also proved successful and leaves us wondering if Rolex may have taken notice and consequently devised their future release, the two-tone Sea-Dweller, in response.
 We may never know.

 Both watches offer a similar style, that of the gold-accented dive watch, at two completely different price points.
 Of course, Tudor remains the value proposition here, with its gold-capped bracelet links and $5,000 retail.
 The entire piece also boasts a more traditional “tool watch” essence that’s amiss in the Rolex.